Wei-Hsi/Deep-learning-for-filtering-news-contents/README.md

 ## Environment Setting
  ##### 1. Google Colaboratory
  This project is built on Google Colab.
-First of all, you need to import your drive from google.colab and to access the folder.
+First of all, you need to new a folder named "Colab Notebooks" in your google drive.
+Then, import your drive from google.colab to access the folder.

         ``` py
         %cd '/content/drive/My Drive/Colab Notebooks'
         ```

-         ```js
-    這邊是程式碼
-    ```

  ##### 2. Import text data
+ Upload the CSV file named "NewsTitle2" to the folder you have built.